The-Marcy-Lab-School/product-landing-page/README.md

 The objective of this project is to build a landing page for a product using the principles of _mobile-first design_.
 To complete this project, you will have to use media queries to create appropriate breakpoints to ensure that your landing page looks great on mobile and desktop browsers.

 ### Requirements
-You will model your landing page off of [this site](https://codepen.io/freeCodeCamp/full/RKRbwL).
-You are free to create or choose your own product that you will market but it must meet the following requirements, all of which are present in the sample page:
+You will model your landing page off of [this live site](https://codepen.io/freeCodeCamp/full/RKRbwL).
+Adjust the width of the window to see how the layout changes based on the view port.
+For this lab, you are free to create or choose your own product that you will market but it must meet the following requirements:

-* The mobile and desktop layouts of your page must be identical to the mobile and desktop layouts of the sample:
+* The mobile and desktop layouts of your page must be identical to the mobile and desktop layouts of the samples (See links below):
   * [Mobile Layout](./image(0).png):
     1. Header (fixed)
       * Logo